jitusharma7/Loan-Defaulter-Prediction/README.md

 ## Model_Building
 * Random Forest  performs better than other models.
 * It has a higher accuracy of 84.62%.
-* False postive is almost conteibute to the wrong prediction.
+* False postive is almost contribute 90% of total  wrong prediction.
 * Rest of the models have verypoor performance in terms of predicting true negative values
 * True negative values are crucialbecause it is important to know who will be probable loan defaulter.